dirkwhoffmann/vAmigaTS/Denise/Sprites/timing/README.md

 ### oldsprtimdat, oldsprtimpos (DEPRECATED)

 These tests draw a number of sprites and utilize the Copper to change SPRxDATA, SPRxDATB, and SPRxPOS manually at positions close to the horizontal sprite start.
-Both tests are first-generation tests and have been.
+Both tests are first-generation tests and have been deprecated.
 Although they have been replaced by better ones (sprtimdat1, sprtimpos1, ...)
-I keep them for the time being.
+I kept them for the time being.

 ### sprtimdat1, sprtimdat2

 Improved versions of oldsprtimdat.
 The tests incorporate the case of odd horizontal sprite positions.

+### sprdmadat1, sprdmadat2

+Similar to sprtimdat, but the registeres are written close to the DMA cycles.

 ### sprtimpos1